Artemus Roberts: Personal life

 Roberts had seven sons, including J. R. Roberts who founded Roberts Dairy Company that was later purchased by Prairie Farms Dairy.
 Later his grandson J. Gordon Roberts became the president of Roberts Dairy.

-Roberts himself had been involved in agricultural practices for most of his life.
+Artemus Roberts himself had been involved in agricultural practices for most of his life.
 In 1924 he designed the exterior for the Roberts Dairy building in Lincoln, and later purchased the Roberts farm on East A Street.
 While still practicing architecture with Alfred Woods, he also served as city engineer for two years and was interested in prohibition.
 He published a prohibition paper in the 1880s when he was serving as president of the New Republic Publishing Company.
 When he finally left Lincoln he moved to Dade City, Florida where he purchased a fruit ranch and was president of the Farmers club for 40 years.

 Death

 Artemus Roberts died at his home May 8, 1944 in Dade City, Florida at the age of 102.
 His last visit in Lincoln was in the summer of 1940.